jrfnl/clearPHP/rules/no-reassign-references.md

 ```

-It is recommended to avoid reassigning references in a function's argument, and only change their content.
+It is recommended to avoid reassigning references in a function's argument, and only changing their content.

 ## Rule Details